JSMonk/sweet-monads/iterator/README.md

 - `fn: (a: A, i: I) => A` - accumulator function which fold elements in some value
 - `accumulator: A` (default `LazyItertor#first()`) - the initial value the `fn` will have on the first call.
-- Returns value which are computed by invokation of `fn` with each element of the `LazyIterator` and `accumulator` which was computed at previous step of iteration.
+- Returns value which are computed by invocation of `fn` with each element of the `LazyIterator` and `accumulator` which was computed at previous step of iteration.

 Example: